Skydog is the alias of experimental director Ryan Uzilevsky

 It fulfills the desire for a communal and dynamic

-“Architecture is a crystallization of a time and a feeling,”
+“Traditional or classical architecture is a crystallization of a time and

-he says.
-“It’s a kind of cultural meme.
+“It’s a kind of cultural meme from the past.
 So everything is sitting there,

 crystallized from the time it was built, unchanging.